OpenSmock/PharoStreamDeck/yearSelector/YearSelectorPharo/YearSelectorPharo JavaScript part/Release/README.md

 Every YearWitness has the same value, since it's a global variable available to every instance of the plugin, which is different from how a YearSelector instance handles its internal value, being chosen from the Property Inspector list. \
 Pressing a YearWitness value will put the value back to 0 and will also make its background blue.

-PercentSelector and PercentWitness work in the same way, where PercentSelector can take the following values : 50, 100, 120 and 200.
+PercentSelector and PercentWitness work in the same way where PercentSelector can take the following values : 50, 100, 120 and 200.

 ### AppLaunch package
 The AppLaunch package is a way to interact with the YearSelector and PercentSelector classes.